Watch Big Ten Network Live Stream

 If you own a 4K TV, then take note: fuboTV is the only streaming service that live streams select sporting events in 4K HDR.

 fuboTV has its own app for live streaming on Roku, Amazon Fire TV, Fire Sticks, Apple TV and Android TV devices like NVIDIA Shield TV.
 You can also live stream Big Ten Network on your iPhone and Android smartphone using the fubo mobile app.

-There’s a free 7-day trial, and new subscribers who don’t cancel online get their first month for $10 off of the regular rate of $44.99.
+There’s a free 7-day trial for new customers.
+A subscription costs $54.99 per month.
 Take a look at my review of fuboTV if you want to know more about the service.
 Below are a few more options to kick around.

 Youtube TV: Live Stream Big Ten Network Online

 YouTube TV works with Roku, Apple TV and Android TV devices.
-It doesn’t have an app with Fire TV or Fire Stick because of its ongoing dispute with Amazon.
+It doesn’t have an app with Fire TV or Fire Stick.
 So if you own a Fire Stick or snazzy new Fire TV Cube, you’ll need to look elsewhere to live stream Big Ten Network.

 If you’re worried about getting local channels, YouTube TV might be a good fit.
 The streaming service put an emphasis on getting local channels into its lineup when it launched.

 YouTube TV is about tied with fuboTV in second place — behind Hulu with Live TV — when it comes to having the most CBS, NBC and FOX stations across the U.S. Try out YouTube TV free for 7-days.

 AT&T TV Now: Big Ten Network Live Stream